thegrumpys/odop/docs/About/userAccounts.md

 Note that there is an inactivity timeout.
 After a period of 2 - 8 hours of inactivity, the user will be automatically logged out.
-Un-saved data will be lost.
+If that happens, un-saved data will be lost.
-An attempt to save a design after that point will produce an error.
+An attempt to save a design after automatic logout will produce an error.

 &nbsp;